Are you looking for some of the best things to do at Disney World for Adults?

-Disney Springs has a wide variety of restaurants, but one we cannot recommend enough is Wine Bar George.
+Disney Springs has a wide variety of restaurants, but one I cannot recommend enough is Wine Bar George.

 This restaurant features an extensive wine list, which you can then turn into your own personal wine tasting with guidance from the sommeliers that work at Wine Bar George!

-If you’re going to to order something to eat, we recommend their sushi or loaded fries!
+If you’re going to to order something to eat, I recommend their sushi or loaded fries!

-As you can, there are so many unique things for adults to do at Disney World.
+As you can, there are so many unique and fun things for adults to do at Disney World.
 Let us know which one you were the most surprised by in the comments section below.